 What is lipedema?

-WHAT CAUSES
+WHAT ARE THE CAUSES

-OF LIPEDEMA?
+LIPEDEMA?

 Lipedema is a chronic disease, i.e. there is no cure, but it must be controlled to prevent it from progressing and the symptoms of the disease from increasing.
-The main symptoms of lipedema are
+The main symptoms of lipedema are:

 - Feeling of tired and heavy legs and arms;

-– Frequent bruising;
+- Frequent occurrence of haematomas;

-– Decreased mobility.
+- Decrease in mobility.

 Lipedema can be classified into 5 types, according to the areas of the body involved: